samfinard/hw4/README.md

 github link

 **How to Run**
-Open runner.java and change filePath (whatever u named it) to the filepath to the location of the document on your computer, and change stopWordPath to the filepath to the location of stopwords.txt on your computer.
+Open runner.java and change filePath (whatever u named it) to the filepath of the document you want to classify.
+Change k and the distance metric to whatever you want.